CSCI1090-S24/ps1/README.md

 ### *Important note for Windows users: You **must** check the box in the first dialogue window that says "Add Python 3.12 to PATH"!*

-### *Important note for Mac users: Allow it to access files in Downloads!*
+### *Important note for Mac users: Allow the installer to access files in Downloads!*

 3. After installation is complete, your computer will probably open a window showing you where the various Python components were installed.
-On a Mac, it's in Applications by default.
-In Windows, the default location is in Programs.
+On a Mac, it's in `Applications` by default.
+In Windows, the default location is usually in `Programs`.
 If you are having trouble finding the Python components you just installed, you can always search for "IDLE" the way you would search for any other file or program (e.g., with the Start menu in Windows, or on a Mac with Spotlight, the magnifying glass in the upper right corner).
 Here's a screenshot from my Mac showing where the installer installed Python.

 <img src="img/maclocation.png" width="500">

-4. Strongly recommended: make a shortcut or alias to the IDLE application to your desktop so you always know where to find it.
+**Pro tip: make a shortcut or alias to the IDLE application to your desktop so you always know where to find it.**

 ## Part 6: Write and run Python code from the IDLE interpreter

-1. Launch the **IDLE** application (*not* python.exe or Python launcher.app).
+1. Launch the **IDLE** application (*not* `python.exe` or `Python launcher.app` or anything else with the word "python" in it).
 On a Mac it might be called ``IDLE.app``, and on a Windows machine it might be called ``IDLE.exe`` or ``IDLE.bat``.
-See Part 5, stem 3 to recall how to find it.
+See Part 5, step 3 to recall how to find it.

 2. This will open a window that looks something like this.